SHOWING 1 - 1 OF 1 RESULTS

 On the first day that you report, be sure to bring:

-Ensure your orders reflect your arrival date and time, this effects the amount of leave you will be charged (if any).
-RELY HEAVILY ON YOUR SPONSOR for assistance with the check-in procedure.
+Ensure your orders reflect your arrival date and time, this affects the amount of leave you will be charged (if any).
+Rely heavily on your sponsor for assistance with the check-in procedure.

 Temporary Lodging Reservations

-Prior to arriving on island, individuals with command sponsored dependents should contact the Family Housing Office at 671-333-2081/2 to schedule an appointment.
+Prior to arriving on island, individuals with command sponsored dependents should contact the Family Housing Office at 671-333-2081/2 to register for the weekly Housing brief.
 You are further advised to submit an advanced housing application (DD-1746) to verify housing eligibility and planning of government quarters availability.
 Applications can be faxed to 671-339-4048 or submitted via https://homes.mil/heat/DispatchServlet/HeatEntry, along with a copy of the member's orders and service record page 2 (for dependent verification).
-This determines if TLA will be authorized and for how long.
+This determines if Temporary Lodging Allowance will be authorized and for how long.

 Incoming service members with command sponsored families will be authorized TLA pending assignment to government quarters.
 Members MUST contact the Navy Gateway Inns and Suites at 671-339-5259 for reservations or obtain a "NON-AVAILIBILITY" letter with a control number.
-Upon non-availability at Navy Gateway Inns and Suites, an NGIS representative will coordinate reservation with a TLA approved hotel.
-This process will determine whether or not your first night on Guam will be spent at the Navy Gateway Inns and Suites or a hotel.
-If you plan to travel with pets check with the Navy Gateway Inns and Suites on their pet policy.
+If you plan to travel with pets, check with the Navy Gateway Inns and Suites on their pet policy.

-Because of the high cost of living, limited resources, and the distance from the United States, command sponsorship and command approval of family members is very important when being stationed on Guam.
-Not having command sponsorship could affect medical care, children's schooling, housing, and many other benefits that you would be able to obtain if family members were command sponsored.
+Due to the high cost of living, limited resources, and the distance from the United States, command sponsorship and command approval of family members is very important when being stationed on Guam.
+Not having command sponsorship could affect medical care, children's schooling, housing and many other benefits that you would be able to obtain if family members were command sponsored.

-If you get married before you PCS, you MUST inform your commander and follow the procedures exactly as you are given them.
+If you get married before you PCS, you MUST inform your command and follow the procedure exactly as you are given them.
+New spouses will need to be added to orders and ensure an overseas screening is done before the PCS.
 The military WILL NOT PAY for travel and housing of your spouse if you do not follow proper procedures.